 But DVDs with family memories are irreplaceable.
-So, the best you can do is prevent your DVDs from being attacked with DVD rot by observing the following tips.
+So, the best you can do is stop DVD rot is by observing the following tips.

 - Touch only the outer edges of the disc and the center hole, when handling your DVD.

 - The top layer of your DVD shoud be given extra care.
 A deep scratch there or exposure to excessive heat would speed up the onset of DVD rot.

 - Don’t stack your DVDs.
 Store them upright.

 - Keep your DVDs in jewel cases instead of paper or plastic sleeves.

 - Use a water-based marker to label your DVDs.
 Don’t use a pens with hard tips (ball points) and markers which use chemical ink.

 - Don’t leave your discs lying around near children or pets.

 - Don’t leave your DVDs in your car on a hot day or near a window with direct sunlight.

 - If your’re burning video to DVD, use discs by trusted brands like TDK, Verbatim and Maxell.

 - If possible use a DVD with a gold reflective layer.
 Gold doesn’t fall prey to oxidation when exposed to chemicals.
 Most ‘gold’ DVDs are just gold in colour with very little gold content in them.
 So, check first what kind of gold DVD you’re getting.

 If you’re unsure about which gold DVD to get, check out the Verbatim DVD-R 4.7GB 8X UltraLife Gold Archival Grade.